 |Global Acceptance||Select universities and governments but popular in many countries around the world.||A wider range of acceptance.
 More universities and governments worldwide enlist this language test on their website.|

 Subscribe to Leverage IELTS for more such information

 IELTS vs PTE – Variants

 IELTS Academic vs IELTS General

-Whereas, IELTS General Training shall be opted by the students who wish to study in secondary level or study below degree level at an English speaking school or institute.
+Whereas, IELTS General Training shall be opted by the students who wish to study at the secondary level or study below degree level at an English-speaking school or institute.
 It is also applicable for those candidates who plan to pursue vocational training or migrate for work to countries like Canada, Australia, New Zealand, the UK and the USA.

 PTE General vs PTE Academic

 PTE General Test assesses the level of English proficiency and tracks the progress as well as determines any weaknesses while speaking English.
 While this test is not suitable for immigration purposes, it is applicable for those who wish to learn English or in some cases, for work purposes.
 PTE General is accepted for higher education and work purposes in countries like Ukraine, Latvia, Lithuania, Poland, Switzerland, Greece, Spain and Poland.